syepesc/elixir_gql_api/README.md

+[WIP]
+- No UI build yet.
+- API is working in the backend, see: localhost:4000/graphiql.
+- Some Graphql queries implemented.
+- No mutations implemented yet.

 # Elixir GQL API Using Absinthe

 This project was built following the book **Craft GraphQL APIs in Elixir with Absinthe** to better my understanding of building APIs with GraphQL using Elixir Absinthe and Phoenix-LiveView.